SKaplanOfficial/NMD-160-Projects/Portrait/README.md

 # Self Portrait

 This project requires the Processing Sound library.
-Full volume is recommended if not using headphones, otherwise half volume should be fine.
+Full volume is recommended.

 Left click to generate squares at your mouse's position.
 These squares, all set at random rotations and a variety of colors, then travel to their predetermined location, in the end creating a coherant image of my face (albeit a stylized pixel version).